JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ### 4. Install tools from Conda :cd:
 With Anaconda you will be able to install many different tools required for NGS data analysis (e.g. `deeptools`, `samtools`, `bedtools`).

 In order to install, search the tool in https://anaconda.org and you will find which channel ("source") it can be installed from (e.g. bioconda) and the code to do so (*Remember that may the code be different for Linux and macOS installation, you must use **Linux***).
-For WLS you need to previously create an **environtment** for the tools and then include them in the `PATH` if you do not want needing to activate them every time.
+For WLS you need to previously create an **environment** for the tools and then include them in the `PATH` if you do not want to activate them every time.

 If you want to install, for example, `samtools`, the following command should be used:

-Create environtment

-This need to be done for tools giving this problem when installing:
 ````
-Solving environment: failed with initial frozen solve.
-Retrying with flexible solve
+Create environment
 ````

+This needs to be done for tools giving this problem when installing:
+`Solving environment: failed with initial frozen solve.
+Retrying with flexible solve`

 To solve that create and environtment for the tools before installation:

 ````